afshinabdi/FederatedLearning-RLC/docs/index.md

 ## III.
 How to Cite?
 For a reference to this work, please cite the following paper:

-* [**Conference Paper:**] A. Abdi, Y. M. Saidutta, and F. Fekri, ``Analog Compression and Communication for Federated Learning over Wireless MAC,'' in *21st IEEE International Workshop on Signal Processing Advances in Wireless Communications*, May 2020
+* [**Conference Paper:**] A. Abdi, Y. M. Saidutta, and F. Fekri, "Analog Compression and Communication for Federated Learning over Wireless MAC," in *21st IEEE International Workshop on Signal Processing Advances in Wireless Communications*, May 2020